atomisadev/atom-mdb/README.md

 # Preview

-To see the preview website, you can click the link below. https://atom-mdb-git-dev-atomdevelops.vercel.app/
+To see the preview website, you can click the link. https://atom-mdb-git-dev-atomdevelops.vercel.app/

 # TODO